drumi/CHIP-8-Emulator/README.md

 # CHIP-8-Emulator
-A CHIP-8 Emulator implemented in java
+A partial CHIP-8 Emulator implemented in java